 About two weeks later, our albatross informed his boss that he would like to be let out of his contract to accept employment elsewhere.
 Our client warmly shook his hand and wished him well, and said that if he wanted to join his new organization right away, he wouldn’t object.
 We really don’t know how our friend is doing at his new job, but his successor is doing very well.

-Case #4 Our client was one of the founders of an industrial supply company.
+Our client was one of the founders of an industrial supply company.
 No single person had a controlling interest.
-The original two partners had sold off 25% of the stock to a half dozen investors in varIous sized chunks to raise operating capital.
+The original two partners had sold off 25% of the stock to a half dozen investors in various sized chunks to raise operating capital.

-Our friend the female partner assumed the office management duties.
-The man did outside sales.
-As business progressed, the two partners relationship deteriorated.
+Our client assumed the office and plant management duties.
+Her partner did outside sales.
+As business progressed, their relationship deteriorated.
 Our friend wanted to forgo distributions in order to reinvest.
-The other partner wanted to pull as much out as possible as soon as possible.
+The other partner wanted to pull as much out as possible as soon as possible, limiting growth potential.
 The second partner was also creating extreme liability for the company through his inappropriate behavior with female staff members.
 When our client learned that he had been recruiting investors to form a competing company, she knew she had to act.

 Fortunately for her, her partner had used a very general shareholder agreement from an office supply store when they incorporated.
 Nothing addressed a necessary time frame to call a shareholder meeting.
 We quickly polled the minority stockholders and determined that our client would narrowly prevail in a vote.
 We introduced her to lawyers who specialize in contentious partnership issues.